‘Floral Features and beyond’ with jacqui mair

 Further Details

-• This is a 5-night residential retreat.
-The dates are from the 20th to the 25th June.
-(5 nights accommodation and full board).
+• This is a 3-night residential retreat.
+The dates are from the 4-7th September.
+(3 nights accommodation and full board).

-• If you are local and would like to attend the retreat on a day-only basis the cost is £1,250.
-This includes all materials, delicious chef-cooked lunch and early evening meal, plus wine, talks and visits.
+• If you are local and would like to attend the retreat on a day-only basis the cost is £675.
+This includes all materials, delicious chef-cooked lunch, talks and visits. (evening meal and accommodation are excluded) .
 Please contact Helen for further details or to book at: at.courthousefarm@gmail.com

 • Please get in touch for the option to pay in instalments.